 Water-based polyurethane versions dry much more quickly, are a bit more self-leveling, and have less odor when applying than oil-based versions.
 On the downside, water-based poly tends to raise the grain of the wood, is susceptible to watermarks, and can be temperamental when applied over some wood stains.

 Color is another differentiator.
-Oil-based polyurethane typically adds a warm amber glow to wood, particularly to lighter species, like white oak, maple, or birch.
+Oil-based polyurethane typically adds a warm amber glow to wood, particularly to lighter wood species, such as white oak, maple, or birch.
 Water-based formulas generally are more neutral or clear.
-Water-based has a milky white look when it goes on but turns clear as it dries.
+Water-based poly has a milky white look when it goes on but turns clear as it dries.

 Tips for Working with Polyurethane